netplusdesign/home-performance-flask-api/README.md

 ## Installation -- Dev

-Make sure your database is already setup and populated with as least some test data.
+Make sure your database is already setup and populated with some test data.

-Then,

-clone this repo

-`cd project_folder`

 Create a virtual environment